More U.S. sanctions likely if Russian actions in Ukraine continue

 Power said sanctions already imposed by Washington have had an impact: the Russian rouble has fallen to an all-time low, the country's stock market has depreciated by 20 percent and investors are fleeing the country.

 But beyond declines in the rouble and Russian indexes, the impact has been modest.
-Most of those on the U.S. and EU sanctions list are not known to have extensive business interests.
+Most of those hit by U.S. and EU sanctions are not known to have extensive business interests.

 One of those who does is billionaire oil and gas trader Gennady Timchenko.
 He told Russian television on Saturday his inclusion on the U.S. sanctions list had caused minor problems, mainly because some European banks had become wary of carrying out transactions with any entities linked to him.